stolenusername/DuoReport/README.md

 # DuoReport
-Simple Python script that downloads the Duo authentication logs into a xls for the past 24 hours
+This is a simple Python script that connects to the Duo API and retrieves the Duo autheication logs for the past 24 hours.
+You will need to contact Dup and have them enabled the admin API for your account.